More La Paz Beaches

 Playa Cet Mar http://t.ly/Ni59t

 The main part of this beach is located in front of the CETMar High School at the end of Brecha California, pretty much where playa La Posada’s hard packed walking beach ends.
 The beach in this area is also fairly hard packed.
 It then extends to the west along the edge of the mangroves when the tide is out.
 There are no services at this beach either.
-Many families come down to this beach every evening to enjoy the sunset and camaraderie with friends and neighbours.
+Many families come down to this beach every evening to enjoy the sunset and camaraderie with friends and neighbors.

 North and West of La Paz